-That was Edgar’s first touchdown since Week 4 against Northern Arizona.
+That was Egar’s first touchdown since week four against Northern Arizona.
 Late in that game after catching a pass from Brady Davis, Edgar was tackled and on the play shattered his collarbone.

 "I got hit while throwing it, I had to trust that he was going to be there," Jefferson said.

-In his first start filling in for the injured Davis, Jefferson had a solid showing, throwing 4-7 for 52 yards, one rushing touchdown and a passing touchdown.
+In his first start filling in for the hurt Brady Davis, Jefferson had a solid showing throwing 4-7 for 52 yards, one rushing touchdown and a passing touchdown.